-I am an author, business strategist, and success coach for other authors.
+I am an author, a business strategist and success coach.
 I run multiple businesses from home while managing stay-at-home mom responsibilities.
-Today I’m going to be letting you in on my little secret on how I managed to run my business and my life and all the things with my very favorite tool Trello for authors.
+Today I'm going to be letting you in on my little secret on how I managed to run my business and my life and all the things with my very favorite tool Trello.

-Want to watch the video version of this post, instead?
+Want to watch the video version of this post?
+I've got you covered!

 So before I really jump in here, I want to give you a short story about my life just to sort of let you guys get a feel for who I am and what I deal with on a day-to-day basis.
 I have two kids.
 One is currently going into first grade and the other one is nine months old.
 My husband, Cody, is in the US Navy and he has gone on deployments for long stretches at a time - sometimes for many months, sometimes it's for a week or so at a time.
 I also homeschool our children.
 Of course not the baby, but in a few years, he'll be included into that.
 But, I homeschool my daughter and I own my own businesses.
 Both of which are based completely on online at the moment. or at least on a computer because when I write I also write on a computer.

 Pretty much, I'm on the computer a lot.
 I am also working on starting up a second business as well as another blog somewhere in the background of everything else.
 So I have a lot going on at any given moment in my day because of course as a stay-at-home / work-at-home mom, I also have all of the household stuff that I'm also dealing with.
 I get a lot of questions every now and then like, how the heck do you get everything done?
 How do you do it?
 Because it does take a lot of grit and it takes a lot of grace to get everything done nice and neat and tidy and in a productive way.
 So there are two things that I like to tell people that helps me get everything done.
 Number one is coffee, and number two is Trello.

 Life As An Authorpreneur